csc-training/summerschool/intro-to-hpc/docs/01-intro-supercomputing.md

 # Application areas

 * Fundamental sciences such as particle physics and cosmology
-* Climate, weather and earth sciences
+* Climate, weather and Earth sciences
 * Life sciences and medicine
 * Chemistry and material science
 * Energy, e.g oil and gas exploration and fusion research